 - 260,400 MTCO2e - FY10, baseline which future inventories are measured against - 204,600 MTCO2e - FY21, down 20% from baseline.
-This atypical year was significantly impacted by the COVID-19 global pandemic, reflected in large decreases in emissions from airline travel and commuting - 187,500 MTCO2e - FY24, down 27% from the baseline year when including FERA for all years.
+This atypical year was significantly impacted by the COVID-19 global pandemic, reflected in large decreases in emissions from airline travel and commuting - 187,600 MTCO2e - FY24, down 27% from the baseline year when including FERA for all years.
 FY24 included a large purchase of offsets.
 Use and related emissions from Natural Gas decreased due to a warm winter.
-Emissions from electricity and commuting also decreased in FY24 compared to FY23.
-Also, see note below
+Emissions from electricity and commuting also decreased in FY24 compared to FY23 - 165,500 MTCO2e - FY25, down 36% from the baseline.
+Lower emissions reflect another reduction in Natural Gas use due to warm weather, an improvement in the electricity emissions factor, and a large purchase of renewable energy credits - RECs